 Make sure chemicals are stored securely away from the weighing area, and make sure nothing leaks from anything being weighed, such as trucks carrying a load of chemicals or other fluids.

-Lightning strikes and electrical power surges can severely damage a load cell and render it inoperable.
+Lightning strikes and electrical power surges can severely damage a load cell and cause a load cell malfunction.

 Grounding and shielding can both mitigate the risk of electrical damage to the load cell component.
 A properly-installed in-ground truck scale is protected from the bulk of what a lightning strike can do.
 Above-ground units are more vulnerable.

 For non-lightning-related damage, make sure the electrical connections feeding power into the weighing area are properly rated and not stretched beyond their capacity.
-Too much power going into an underrated area can result in a dangerous surge.
+Too much power going into an underrated area can not only cause a load cell malfunction but also can result in a dangerous surge.

 How Can You Tell If Your Load Cell Is Damaged?

-There are several indicators that something may be wrong with your load cell, such as:
+There are several indicators that you may be experiencing a load cell malfunction, such as:

 Not being able to calibrate the scale